Modern Retellings of Classic Novels

 Book Summary

 Catalina “Cat” Capuleta is an ambitious singer living in San Antonio.
-When she is given the opportunity to join superstar heartthrob Patricio Galán on his seven-week Mariachi concert tour, she knows it’s the chance of a lifetime.
+When she is given the opportunity to join Patricio Galán on his seven-week Mariachi concert tour, she knows it’s the chance of a lifetime.
 Patricio might be a superstar heartthrob, but he also turns out to be demanding and arrogant.
 He challenges Cat at every turn, but she’s determined to make him feel he’s met his match.

-Cat is also determined not to fall for him because her one and only goal is her own success so she can make her family proud.
+Cat is also determined not to fall for him because her one and only goal is her own success, so she can make her family proud.
 But when the duo hit the road, the chemistry is undeniable – even the audience can feel it.

-Kindle Unlimited as of: 10/17/2024
+Kindle Unlimited as of: 11/16/2025

 Book Summary